Start packing the nylon and get ready to cast a line, we’ve stumbled across the best camping spots in Australia with a mega view to boot.

 Now don’t expect WiFi, room service, or cute chocolates left on your pillows; but do expect early morning swims, no crowds, the sunrise from your tent, mountain scenes and the good ol’ Aussie outback.

-Read on for the best camping spots with a view in Australia.
+Now that you're packed and good to go, read on for the best camping spots in Australia.

 Coorong National Park

 You’ll find this brilliant campsite with a view just an hour outside of Adelaide.
 There are 16 designated beach camping spots perfect for two-person tents or swags.
 Here, your eyes will get to take in endless beach serenity and at night, you’ll be treated to a blanket of stars above.

 Mungo National Park

 If camping on a type of landscape that can only be likened to another planet is hot on your camping agenda, look no further than Mungo National Park.
 This UNESCO World Heritage-listed park is located in the heart of Willandra Lakes in South-West NSW and is known for seriously significant archaeological discoveries, dry lakes, sand dunes, nature trails and breathtaking stargazing sites so, in other words, it’s camping heaven.
 Main Campground or Belah Campground will give you endless desert savannahs.